-Section 1.
-An application was filed by B&J Capital Investments on March 21, 2016, seeking approval of Precise Development Plan 16-7 and Parking Plan 16-2 to allow a new three-story, detached 2,744 square foot commercial building with ground floor retail and second and third floor office space, to be constructed behind the existing 1,841 square foot single-family residence which was proposed to be converted to a single-unit motel, and Parking Plan to allow the 12-space parking requirement to be met with 4 on-site spaces (including 1 tandem space) plus fees in-lieu for 8 spaces, on a 4,023 square foot lot in the C-2 (Restricted Commercial) zoning district at 70 10th Street; and adoption of a Mitigated Negative Declaration.
+SECTION 1.
+An application was filed by B&J Capital Investments on March 21, 2019, requesting approval of Precise Development Plan 19-2 to allow a six-unit motel project by constructing a new three-story, detached 2,744 square foot commercial building containing five units, to be constructed behind the existing 1,841 square foot single-family residence which will be converted to an additional motel unit, and a Parking Plan 19-2 to allow the six-space parking requirement to be met with four on-site spaces (including one tandem space) plus payment of fees in-lieu of providing the two spaces on-site, on a 4,023 square foot lot in the C-2 (Restricted Commercial) zoning district at 70 10th Street; and adoption of a Mitigated Negative Declaration.